joeytakeda/engl507/docs/log.md

 * 3 ways that you would visualize ‘edge-significance’
 * Example: https://linkedjazz.org/ontology-building-for-linked-open-data-a-pragmatic-perspective/

 For this workshop, MC and I created an ontology for the study of Hardy criticism.
+We decided to make it based both off of the work as well as the author and publisher to understand how critical camps are formed.

+This ontology is fairly practical in terms of navigating the criticism of Hardy.
+It is difficult, as Riley and Alyssa mentioned in their review of our ontology, to think through value judgements with computers.
+We could model based off of sentiment or topics, but it is still an unreliable way to navigate criticism.
+In determining relations, can computers critique?

 ## May 29